biathottie/twitch/README.md

 # League of Legends Data Analysis

-This project is designed to analyze and predict various aspects of League of Legends gameplay using data from multiple sources.
-The project includes scripts for data manipulation, prediction, and scraping.
+This project is designed to analyze data from a set of league of legends ranked game, and use it to determine the win probability of a live game in order to make correct predictions on twitch.tv

 ## Files and Directories

-- `better.py`: Contains functions for data manipulation and conversion of usernames into PUUIDs.
+- `better.py`: The flask app responsible for returning the win probabilities of a given game.
-- `champion_data.json`: JSON file containing champion data.
+- `champion_data.json`: JSON file containing champion names and IDs.
 - `classifier.pkl`: Pickle file containing a pre-trained classifier model.
-- `gameInfo.csv`: CSV file containing game information.
+- `gameInfo.csv`: CSV file containing the ranked game dataset for this project.
-- `opgg`: Directory containing scripts related to the OPGG API.
+- `opgg`: Temporary library to use the opgg.py.v2 library until it gets published to pip.
-- `point_logic.py`: Script for calculating points based on game data.
-- `predict.py`: Script for making predictions using the classifier model.
 - `requirements.txt`: List of required Python packages.
 - `scripts`: Directory containing various scripts for data manipulation, scraping, and analysis.
   - `combine.py`: Script for combining data from multiple sources.
   - `Main.ipynb`: Jupyter notebook for data analysis and visualization.
+Used to generate the classifier we use.
-  - `main.py`: Main script for running the project.
+  - `main.py`: Main script used to generate the dataset.
-  - `scrape.py`: Script for scraping data from the web.
+  - `scrape.py`: Script for scraping champion winrate data.
-  - `season1414.*.csv`: CSV files containing game data for different seasons.
+  - `season1414.*.csv`: CSV files containing champion winrate for each champion per rank for different patches during season 14.
-  - `xpath_and_css_selectors.py`: Script containing XPath and CSS selectors for web scraping.
+- `extension`: Directory containing all the neccessary files to run the chrome extension part of this project.

 ## Getting Started